 In order to be cleared to graduate, a student must meet with Dr. Rob MacLeod to review the DARS audit report and to verify that all graduation requirements will be completed by the time of graduation.
-This meeting must occur one semester prior to graduation.
+This meeting typically occurs at least one semester prior to graduation as part of the BME 4991 Senior Thesis Class.
 See Applying for Undergraduate Degree for the details.
-Each student should seek guidance from the instructor of the Senior Thesis Writing and Presentation class (BME 4991/2), currently Heather Palmer, for the steps required for this approval.
+Each student should seek guidance from the instructor of the Senior Thesis Writing and Presentation class (BME 4991) for the steps required for this approval.